aclayton27/john-deere-dt-case-study/main-case.md

 Key investments included:
 - Autonomous tractors capable of operating without human drivers, publicly unveiled at CES 2022
-- Acquisition of Blue River Technology to expand machine learning capabilities in agriculture
+- Acquisition of Blue River Technology in 2017 to expand machine learning capabilities in agriculture
-- Cloud-based platforms that collect and analyze farm data in real time
+- Development of the John Deere Operations Center, a cloud-based platform used by farmers to manage field data
-- Expansion of precision agriculture offerings, now a core part of Deere’s Production & Precision Agriculture segment
+- Expansion of precision agriculture offerings, which now represent a major portion of Deere’s Production & Precision Agriculture segment

 These innovations allowed farmers to increase efficiency, reduce costs, and improve crop yields.
 However, they also fundamentally changed Deere’s business model.